-Before we discuss Core Principle Module 2, several people wondered about whether or not their self-talk was compulsive or Wise Mind.
+Before we discuss the difference between danger and anxiety, several people wondered about whether or not their self-talk was compulsive or Wise Mind.
 I want to say more about that:

 The voice of Wise Mind is always orienting you towards a therapeutic attitude of acceptance of what you’re currently experiencing.